-Easter is one of my children’s favorite holidays.
-My little guy is all about the chocolate while my daughter loves the idea of the Easter bunny, the parties and the crafts.
-Easter is almost over and while my kids run around the house in a sugar rush after eating more chocolate eggs than they should have even though I swear I only looked away for a second, I think about how different their memories of Semana Santa will be from mine.
+Semana Santa and Easter Sunday are one of my children’s favorite holidays.
+My little guy is all about chocolate, while my daughter loves the idea of the Easter bunny, the parties, and crafts.
+Easter is almost over, and even though I swear I only looked away for a second, my kids run around the house in a sugar rush after eating more chocolate eggs than they should have.
+It gets me thinking about how different their memories of Semana Santa will be from mine.

 The Meaning of Semana Santa

-We love decorating eggs, taking pictures with the Easter bunny at the mall and hunting for treats while wearing cute dresses and lovely baskets but the real meaning of Semana Santa (Holy Week) is not only about that.
-In Latin America Holy Week is a holiday that is taken quite seriously and it’s importance warrants most people taking a whole week off from work.
+We love decorating eggs, taking pictures with the Easter bunny at the mall, and hunting for treats while wearing cute dresses and lovely baskets.
+But the real meaning of Semana Santa (Holy Week) is not only about that.
+In Latin America, Holy Week is a holiday taken quite seriously.
+And its importance warrants most people taking a whole week off from work.

 Semana Santa in Guatemala

-I hope that one day my children will be able to experience Semana Santa in Guatemala but in the mean time we talk about how their grandparents, uncles and cousins are celebrating in Guatemala and about the colorful traditions and how they are different from the traditions in the United States.
-We look at pictures and they specially love reading the beautifully illustrated book Alfombras de aserrín: Sawdust Carpets, Spanish-Language Edition.
+I hope that my children will be able to experience Semana Santa in Guatemala one day.
+Still, in the meantime, we talk about how their grandparents, uncles, and cousins are celebrating in Guatemala.
+We point out the colorful traditions and how they are different from the practices in the United States.
+We look at pictures, and they especially love reading the beautifully illustrated book Alfombras de aserrín: Sawdust Carpets, Spanish-Language Edition.